appliedblockchain/ab-website/README.md

 ## Add job

 * Open the `job.yml` file in `_data` folder
-* Copy/paste this code onto the location you want to have the job in (London or Porto)
+* Copy/paste this code in the section you want it to appear (London or Porto)
 ```yml
   - title:
     type: